Socialism in Australia

 Socialism in Australia dates back at least as far as the late-19th century.
-Notions of socialism in Australia have taken many different forms including utopian nationalism in the style of Edward Bellamy, the democratic socialist reformist electoral project of the early Australian Labor Party (ALP), and the revolutionary Marxism of parties such as the Communist Party of Australia.
+Notions of socialism in Australia have taken many different forms including utopian nationalism in the style of Edward Bellamy, the democratic socialist and social democratic electoral project of the early Australian Labor Party (ALP), and the revolutionary Marxism of parties such as the Communist Party of Australia.

 History

 Pre-Federation

+Like other hunter-gatherers, the various Aboriginal peoples of Australia practiced the sharing of resources, a practice which has been described as primitive communism.
+However, early white Australian socialists drew little or no inspiration from Aboriginal society.

 Pre-federation Australian socialism was highly influenced by philosophical ideologies arising from the United States and the United Kingdom.
 Social scientists who had visited Australia at the time noted the lack of influence from continental socialist ideologies such as Marxism, labelling Australia as having "socialism with no doctrine".
 In particular, the works of the American author Edward Bellamy were highly influential, which advocated for the democratic nationalisation of all industry.
 The prominent Australian Socialist League was by the 1890s "modelled on, of all things, Daniel De Leon's Socialist Labor party".
 Due to the significant influence of American socialist writers, the political sociologist Robin Archer considered that pre-federation "Australian leftism was more American than American leftism itself".